brucebalutan/Book-Database-with-ISBN-Searchability/README.md

 # Some Conclusions on the Project
   - Wanted to use pug/jade for practice
-  - Not to happy with it, the styling with bootstrap does not work too well for pug (if at all)
+  - Not too happy with it, the styling with bootstrap does not work too well for pug (if at all)